acidanthera/VoodooPS2/README.md

 - Added support for HP:4111 keyboard map/configuration for HP ProBook 4520s.

-- Changed the default assignment of the right "menu/application" key (on 4530s in between right Alt and right Ctrl).
+- Changed the default assignment of the right menu/application key (on 4530s in between right Alt and right Ctrl).
 Prior to this release it was assigned to Apple 'Fn' key.
 Now it is assigned such that it is 'right Windows' which maps to Apple 'option.'
 This is configurable in the keyboard driver's Info.plist.

 - Fixed a bug where special functions/media keys were not mapped to F-keys by default until you checked then unchecked the option for this in SysPrefs -> Keyboard.

 2013-03-15 v1.8.1

-- New feature: It is now possible to toggle the Keyboard Prefs "Use all F1, F2…" option with a keyboard hotkey.
+- New feature: It is now possible to toggle the Keyboard Prefs Use all F1, F2… option with a keyboard hotkey.
 On the ProBook 4xx0s series, it is Ctrl+'prt sc'.

 - New feature: Added keyboard mapping/ADB (92) code for the Eject key.
 On the ProBook 4xx0s series, it is assigned to the 'insert' key.
 See this link for more information on the various modifiers that can be used with the Eject key: http://support.apple.com/kb/ht1343